-6.4.4 Cycle Ergometer Test for Aerobic Functional Capacity
+6.4.4 Test for Aerobic Functional Capacity

-[6028] Requirement: Each crewmember shall complete incremental-load cycle ergometer tests to assess aerobic functional capacity and exercise induced arrhythmias before flight, periodically in-flight and post-flight.
-Prior to an EVA or at any point during the mission, this test may be requested by the crew surgeon.
+[6028] Requirement: Each crewmember shall complete tests to assess aerobic functional capacity and exercise induced arrhythmias before flight, periodically in-flight, and post-flight.
+Prior to an EVA or at any point during the mission, this test may be requested by the Crew Surgeon.

-Rationale: The cycle ergometer test provides data for assessment of crewmember aerobic capacity.
+Rationale: The Aerobic Functional Capacity test provides data for assessment of crewmember aerobic capacity.
 The interpretation of the test results is used to establish a baseline of crewmember cardiovascular health before flight, monitor it during the flight, and to assess post-flight recovery.
-A maximal load cycle ergometer protocol is conducted pre-flight to define the crewmember's maximum heart rate, maximum workload, and maximum oxygen consumption (VO2 max).
+A maximal load protocol is conducted pre-flight to define the crewmember's maximum heart rate, maximum workload, and maximum oxygen consumption (VO2 max).
 If ventilatory threshold can be derived from the data, it will be provided.
 The assessment of aerobic capacity at specified intervals before, during, and after flight is used to develop individual exercise conditioning prescriptions and determine individual responses to exercise countermeasures.
 The assessments also provide data for analyzing the effectiveness of exercise countermeasures and rehabilitative programs.

-Description: The peak cycle ergometer tests are performed to establish a max HR and VO2 max.
+Description: The peak aerobic functional capacity tests are performed to establish a max HR and VO2 max.
 If ventilatory threshold can be derived from the data, it will be provided.
 All pre-, in-, and post-flight peak cycle test will be done in the upright position using the same incremental load protocol.

-Schedule: AME L-12 m, L-90/30 d, FD14, FD75, FD 165, FD 255, R-14 d, R+ 5 d, R+ 30 d, as clinically indicated.
+Example Schedule based on ISS missions: AME L-12 m, L-90/30 d, FD14, FD75, FD 165, FD 255, R-14 d, R+ 5 d, R+ 30 d, ACI.